apache/lucene/lucene/MIGRATE.md

 `KnnVectorsReader` objects use small heap memory, so it's not worth maintaining heap usage for them hence removed `Accountable` interface from `KnnVectorsReader`.

+### Auto I/O throttling disabled by default in ConcurrentMergeScheduler

+ConcurrentMergeScheduler now disables auto I/O throttling by default.
+There is still some throttling happening at the CPU level, since ConcurrentMergeScheduler has a maximum number of threads it can use, which is only a fraction of the total number of threads of the host by default.

 ## Migration from Lucene 9.0 to Lucene 9.1

 ### Test framework package migration and module (LUCENE-10301)